For a strong finish every time.

-This is your traditional, go-to formal shoe, first made popular by students at Oxford University (explains the name…) throughout the 1800s.
+This is your traditional, go-to formal shoe, first made popular by students at Oxford University (explains the name) throughout the 1800s.
 Lightweight with a narrower fit, Oxfords have super-neat closed lacing.
 With the toe cap version, you’ll find detailed stitching across the front section, which can be a different colour leather to create a smart two-tone design.
-Wear every day to the office, shine them up for a wedding, or match them with your favourite chinos.
+Wear every day to the office, shine them up for a wedding, or match them with smart chinos.

 MONK AND DOUBLE MONK

 The most formal design of all, you’ll need these to wear with a tuxedo or tails for a wedding or awards ceremony.
-Shine your dress shoes up to show off their black patent material, and choose either a plain or brogue pattern – sticking to the classics is the simplest way to faultless style.
+Buff your dress shoes to show off their signature high-shine finish, and choose either a plain or brogue pattern – sticking to the classics is the simplest way to faultless style.